Why we write:

 Excerpt from comment chain, including comments from Autostraddle’s CEO Riese Bernard

-Note: Autostraddle’s “About” page (accessed March 19, 2023) describes it as “the internet’s most popular, and oldest independently-owned, website for lesbian culture”
+Note: Autostraddle’s “About” page (accessed March 19, 2023) still describes it as “the internet’s most popular, and oldest independently-owned, website for lesbian culture.”
+This is where Rachel went when she first came out as gay, for information about the community.
+It’s now owned by binder company “For Them,” and staffed by zero proudly female butches.

 The r/detrans 2023 screened demographic survey and: